How to Efficiently Launch a Brand and Design a Website in Biotech and Life Sciences

 • Brand voice

-When a designer is designing a visual brand identity, they are making a bet that this logo, this website, this identity will resonate with the target audience based on their research.
-Whether it will or not is the question to your target audience.
+When a designer is working on a visual brand identity, they are making a bet that this logo, this website, these assets will resonate with the target audience based on their research.
+Whether it will or not is the question to your target market.
 To learn if it does, you will need some insights.

-Once your brand is launched, it's time to put your assumptions to the test, which requires acquiring information.
+Once your brand is launched, it's time to put your assumptions to the test, which involves acquiring information.
 In this phase, the spotlight shifts to the website.
-The website's role extends beyond offering information about your product; it also becomes a data collection hub that can shed some light on how your audience perceives your offer.
+The website's role extends beyond offering information about your product; it collects valuable insights about the industry.
+It is a data collection hub that can shed some light on how your audience perceives your offer.
+Later, it will be helpful for your search engine optimization.

 With the data collected through surveys, forms, heat maps, A/B testing, landing pages as well as qualitative research from customer interviews and observations you acquire insights that either validate or invalidate the hypothesis.
-With the insights and validation in place, you will know what works for your brand and what needs some changes.
+Word-of-mouth marketing is a powerful channel, but hard to track.
+And when it's hard to track, it's hard to improve.
+With the insights and validation in place, you will know what works for your brand, what needs some changes, and what tools you will need to do so.

-By optimizing the website copy, refining the imagery, streamlining the onboarding process, and incorporating feedback into product development, you can now adjust your product and brand identity to better align with the needs of your customers and the expectations of your target audience in general.
+By optimizing the website copy, refining the imagery, streamlining the onboarding process, and incorporating feedback into product development, you can now adjust your product and brand identity to better align with the needs of your potential customers and the expectations of your target audience in general.
+Let's not forget that solving customers' problems extends customer lifetime.

 As an example, experimentation and testing played a pivotal role in positioning LabTwin as the leading lab assistant for scientists.